franko/gsl-shell/doc/user-manual/intro.rst

 The function ``make_counter`` is not a closure because does not refer to any variable of any enclosing function but the function that it does returns *is* a closure because the returned function refer to the variable ``i`` which is local to the scope of the enclosing function ``make_counter``.

 This kind of function is ofter called an "iterator".
-In GSL Shell you can very easily define an iterator over some integer range by using the function :func:`sequence`.
+In GSL Shell you can very easily define an iterator over some integer range by using the function :func:`iter.sequence`.

 .. _short-func-notation: